-This Instant Pot Mexican Rice is flavored with tomato bouillon or caldo de tomate for an authentic Mexican taste.
+This Instant Pot Mexican Rice recipe is flavored with tomato bouillon or caldo de tomate for an authentic Mexican taste.
 It cooks up perfectly and is a great side dish to all your favorite Tex Mex recipes!
 Ready in about 30 minutes!

 Why you'll love it